xishantingyu/SESE/day3/weekly_report.md

 *	Use headings to make it easier for your reader to find important pieces of information and to make the main points stand out.

-*	Use lists- numbered for items in decreasing order of importance, or bulleted for items of equal weight.
+*	Use lists \- numbered for items in decreasing order of importance, or bulleted for items of equal weight.
 Lists break up dense paragraphs and make your report easier to scan.

 *	Use powerful verbs.
 In studies of how people read, researchers found that readers remember the verbs (the actions) more than anything else in what they've read.[1]
 Make sure that the real action is in the verb.
 For example: